monsoonmaelstrom/book2/book2.md

 We’re back in the stream the next morning.
 Alex and Davy are the only ones who aren’t here.
 I think they’re probably informing my mother of yesterday’s happenings.

 Gavin, Lisette, and Henry are still working on lighting the paper, but Henry and Gavin are further along than Lisette, working on lighting multiple pieces at the same time.
-Getting them started is easy because they’re all more or less doing the same thing as they were yesterday.
+Getting them started is easy because they’re all more or less doing the same thing they were yesterday.

 Based on how yesterday went, Giorgi’s working on something new.
 Peter has joined Giorgi in the river this morning.
 So apparently I’m teaching Peter now too.
 To say I have mixed feelings about it is an understatement, but here we are.